 Funds for the project are available from institutional funds operating budget.
+The president of the University concurs.

 On motion of Dr. Koritz, seconded by Mr. Montgomery, this recommendation was approved by the following vote: Aye, Mr. Estrada, Ms. Hasara, Ms. Holmes, Mr. Kennedy, Dr. Koritz, Mr. McMillan, Mr. Montgomery, Mr. Oliver, Ms. Strobel, Mr. Thomas; no, none; absent, Governor Quinn.